javierelpianista/h2p-benchmarks/README.md

 # Contents

-This repository contains benchmark electronic energy `E`, separation constant `A` and internuclear separation `R` values of the hydrogen molecule cation computing using the Riccati-Padé method (RPM).
+This repository contains benchmark electronic energy `E`, separation constant `A` and internuclear separation `R` values of the hydrogen molecule cation computing using the Riccati-Padé method (RPM) [[1]](https://doi.org/10.1002%2Fslct.202102509).
+It also contains values for the electronic plus nuclear repulsion energy `U = E + 1/R`, and its derivative with respect to `R` for a few selected states.

-For the quantum numbers that label each state, we follow all the definitions of https://dx.doi.org/10.1016/s0065-2199(08)60183-9.
+For the quantum numbers that label each state, we follow all the definitions of [[2]](https://dx.doi.org/10.1016/s0065-2199(08)60183-9).
 Briefly, the quantum numbers used here are:

 * `l`: (quantum) number for the angular momentum in the united-atom limit